The Tax Most Foreign Investors in US Stocks Overlook: The USD 60,000 Estate Tax Threshold

 Not taxable (non-US-situs or statutorily exempt)

 - Directly held US Treasuries (T-Bills, T-Notes, T-Bonds): statutorily exempt, one of the few estate-tax-friendly instruments in asset allocation.
 Note the words "directly held": wrap them in a US-listed ETF and the exemption is gone.
-See the companion piece (in Chinese).
+See the companion piece.

 - ADRs of foreign companies: the test is the issuer.
 The issuer of the TSM ADR is TSMC, a Taiwan company, so under the prevailing view it is not US-situs.
 See the TSM ADR article.